richelbilderbeek/Science/Bilderbeek20180924TeceMeeting/Bilderbeek20180924TeceMeeting.md

      marginal likelihood model B
 ```

- * Marginal likelihood is the likelihood of the data fitting the model
+ * Marginal likelihood is the probability of the data given the model
- * More complex models are penalized

 Bayes factor interpretation
 ========================================================